mfukar/mfukar.github.com/_posts/2015-12-11-haskell-xvi.md

 So much simpler than C!
 Now we can tie everything together with a solver (which is not good enough, as it doesn't prune): `solve' = filter valid . collapse . choices`.
-Since it does no pruning, it's exceedingly slow: try to enumerate all the grids it considers for the example grid in the Haskell wiki.
+Since it does no pruning, it's exceedingly slow: try to enumerate all the grids it considers for the example grid in the Haskell wiki. `collapse` will be useful later on to a lesser degree, so we'll keep it around for now - we don't mind much of its inefficiency.

 ## Pruning a search space